SGTYang/catchword/README.md

 # Textsearch
 Textsearch prints out the matched lowercase words from the file.
 Search term exists on the last line of the file at all times.
+If there is no match, "**There is no word that matches with Search Term!**" will be printed out on console.

-If there is no match, it will print out "**There is no word that matches with Search Term!**".
+The search function was implemented by using **"Prefix Tree"**.

 I try to follow [this][google/styleguide] style guide for this project.
-I wrote docstrings and inline comments for my approaches and detailed explanation.
-Please check my docstrings and comments for detailed explanations.
+Check my docstrings and comments for detailed explanations.

 [google/styleguide]: https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings